How to Find the Right Drugstore Foundation in Harsh AF LightingMarch 02, 2020

 Picking out your perfect foundation shade in the aisles of the drugstore is no easy feat.
 You can't sample the product, the color swatches aren't always accurate and that harsh overhead lighting is not helpful or flattering.
-Most of the time, it feels like you’re playing a game of “Guess Who?” with a blindfold on, and that’s best-case scenario.
+Most of the time, it feels like you’re playing a game of “Guess Who?” with a blindfold on, and that's the best-case scenario.
 To help streamline the drugstore foundation scavenger hunt, we reached out to L’Oréal Paris Celebrity Makeup Artist Sir John for guidance.
-Below, find his genius tips and tricks for taking the guesswork out of buying drugstore foundation every time.
+Below, find his genius tips and tricks for taking the guesswork out of buying drugstore foundation.

 Drugstore Foundation Tip #1: Hold the Bottle Up to Your Neck

-You might instinctively hold the bottle up to your hand to compare shades, but according to Sir John, this won't give you the most accurate read.
+You might instinctively hold the bottle up to your hand to compare shades, but according to Sir John, this won't give you the most accurate reading.
 "Bring the bottle up to your neck to try to match the color to your skin, as close as possible," he says.
 Then, seek out the area of the drugstore that has the best lighting and mirrors.
 "Sometimes this is not always the makeup aisle.
 Look for a place with some natural light seeping through.”

 Drugstore Foundation Tip #2: Determine Your Undertones

 Knowing your undertones is another key to choosing the right drugstore foundation.
 "You can figure out your undertones by looking at the area in front of your face where your cheekbones are," says Sir John.
 "It's not your cheek and not your eyes — but, rather, right between those two areas."
 Another spot that reveals your undertones?
 "In the middle of your forehead, close to your eyebrows.
-Depending on what color you see in either of these two areas — yellow, peach, green, flush pink, etc. — you can determine your undertone."
+Depending on what color you see in either of these two areas (yellow, peach, green, flush pink, etc.) you can determine your undertone."
 Knowing this information will help you decide if you should reach for a warm, cool or neutral foundation.
 You may also want to consider scooping up a color-correcting primer.

 Drugstore Foundation Tip #3: Consider Your Skin Type